-In figure~\ref{fig:error_1D} we see when $\theta$ is near its lower end (in well-conditioned zone) the three approximations show no difference in accuracy, as on a full rank system the PCD with $\epsilon_{tol}$ set to machine tolerance leads to the same solution as does a plain Cholesky decomposition.
+In figure~\ref{fig:error_1D} we see that when $\theta$ is near its lower end (in a well-conditioned zone), the three approximations show no difference in accuracy, i.e. on a numerically full rank system the PCD with $\epsilon_{tol}$ set to machine tolerance leads to the same solution as does a plain Cholesky decomposition.
 At larger $\theta$ values the rank is reduced and RBF-LU displays instability while the other two are more stable.
 Notice the optimal $\theta$ (those lead to the best accuracy) are all associated with rank-deficiency, though severe rank-deficiency eventually deteriorates the accuracy.
-For the RBF-Chol this deterioration is caused by the regularization which is multiplied by the very large $\vek w$ in this scenario, while for the RBF-PCD by decrease of utilized samples.
+For the RBF-Chol this deterioration is caused by the regularization which is multiplied by the very large solution $\vek w$ in this scenario, while for the RBF-PCD by decrease of utilized samples.

 Figure~\ref{fig:curves} graphs the RBF-LU and RBF-PCD approximations with $\theta = 0.2$ and 1.0, $n = 50$ and $100$.
-Green dots there depict the samples utilized(included in $\vek f_*$) by RBF-PCD and red ones the rest.
+Green dots depict the samples used(included in $\vek f_*$) by the RBF-PCD algorithm and red ones the rest.
 This figure displays vividly that the latter approach produces as accurate or better and stabler result by using the ``key'' samples only.

-To compare the error convergence and time cost along $n$, we first identify a series of optimal $\theta$ for a series of $n$ values, each by a fine grid search, for the regularized RBF-Chol and RBF-PCD repsectively, and make the RBF approximations with the optimal $\theta$ for each $n$.
+To compare the error convergence and time cost along $n$, we first identify a series of optimal $\theta$ for a series of $n$ values, each by a fine grid search, for the regularized RBF-Chol and RBF-PCD respectively, and make the RBF approximations with the optimal $\theta$ for each $n$.
 Figure~\ref{fig:error_varied_n} and \ref{fig:error_varied_n_2D} shows the convergence of RMSE along $n$ and the associated $k$ values for $f_1$ and $f_2$ respectively.
 Figure~\ref{fig:time_varied_n} contrasts the time costs of the two approaches which are averages of 100 runs.

-It is seen the RBF-PCD has comparable or slightly better accuracy than the regularized RBF-Chol due to elusion of error caused by the regularization, while costs much less time.
+It is seen the RBF-PCD has comparable or slightly better accuracy than the regularized RBF-Chol, while costs much less time.
 The computational time of RBF-PCD manifests its complexity $\C O(k^2n)$ which is nearly linear in $n$ due to the eventually stabilized $k$.